Why Therapies May Seem to Work (Even When They Don’t) – Part 1

 The point that I’m trying to make is that one of the difficulties in trying to measure whether a treatment works for vague complaints is that they can be alleviated by support and reassurance.
 If the problem wasn’t there in the first place, supplying reassurance and support to the owner can help solve the “problem.”

 Furthermore, some people seem to be just absolutely determined to find the cause of a problem, even if a problem can’t be shown to exist.
-If conventional techniques fail to come up with an acceptable reason for the perceived problem, there’s always someone who can find some sort of “imbalance” to treat, a rib that is out of place, an acupuncture point to poke, a supplement to give, or a vertebra to “adjust.”
+If conventional techniques fail to come up with an acceptable reason for the perceived problem, there’s always someone who can find some sort of “imbalance” to treat, a rib that is out of place, an acupuncture point to poke, a supplement to give, a joint to inject, or a vertebra to “adjust.”